k4sh4n1/research/proposal.md

 * Can structural dynamics methods detect market regime changes?
 * How do structural dynamics methods apply to financial markets?

+## Specific research hypotheses

+Beyond the general questions, this research might test specific hypotheses:

+* Simple mass-spring systems can predict the price action with a win rate of above `50%`.
+* Damping ratios calculated from price oscillations can predict volatility regime changes `2-5` days in advance with `>70%` accuracy.
+* Modal decomposition of price series will reveal periodic components invisible to traditional technical analysis.
+* Finite element modeling will identify systemic risk `24-48` hours before traditional methods.
+* Shock response from news announcements follow laws similar to earthquake relationships.
+* ...

 ## Research methodology

 The following plan can be outlined.